 At Fremstad Law, our experienced criminal defense lawyers will interview witnesses, review police records, obtain video surveillance, and use information you provide to move you forward past allegations that you committed a property crime.
 We will challenge the evidence and the way it was gathered in an effort to have the evidence excluded, to negotiate a more favorable plea bargain, or to have the case against you dismissed.

 If you were charged with a property crime, the experienced criminal defense attorneys at Fremstad Law can help.
-From our offices in Fargo and Valley City, we fight for people in North Dakota and Minnesota.
+From our office in Fargo, we fight for people in North Dakota and Minnesota.

 © 2020 Fremstad Law